saisoma123/blockpost-avs/README.md

 11. `make deploy` command will deploy a new ServiceManager contract.
 You will have to replace the old address in operator.go and App.js.

+Quick note: When compiling with Solidity 0.8.25, there may be an EigenLayer-middleware error, in which a function is not found, you can replace the call with a one liner very easily, this will get things going.
+You can also downgrade the Solidity version used if needed.

 This AVS design works as follows: the user (AVS consumer) sends a submitMessage request to the ServiceManager contract, and the request emits a MessageSubmitted event with the message and message id on chain.
 The operator is